Gaps resulting from lost teeth can cause discomfort and embarrassment. They can also leave you vulnerable to other health issues.

 Dental implants are biocompatible titanium posts that are surgically embedded in the jawbone to replace tooth roots.
 An implant can retain a number of restorations, including dental crowns, bridges, and dentures.
 The procedure involves several steps, each of which we can perform at our office for your convenience.

 Prior to surgery, we will schedule a consultation to evaluate your oral health and smile.
 Our office is equipped with advanced technology to ensure precise results.
-We can use our intraoral camera to view detailed images of your teeth and our cone-beam computed tomography (CT) system to take 3-D scans of your smile.
+We can use our intraoral camera to view a detailed images of your teeth and our cone-beam computed tomography (CT) system to take 3-D scans of your smile.
 These will help your dentist determine if you have sufficient jawbone tissue to support implants.
 If you are not eligible for treatment, we may recommend a preliminary bone graft procedure to restore candidacy.
 If you decide to proceed with the implant procedure, our team will design a customized treatment plan to meet your needs.

 Placing Dental Implants